tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james {% include timecode %}>

-So now that we've got some context, let me get to the reason why I call this the "Stonewall Effect", or the "Stonewall Film Effect".
-The next time Hollywood as a studio system put *real* faith behind a gay movie was 2015, ten years after *Brokeback Mountain*.
+So now that we've got some context, let me get to the reason why I call this the "Stonewall Effect", or the "Stonewall Film Effect". <span visual="stonewall" on="?" off="?">The next time Hollywood as a studio system put *real* faith behind a gay movie was 2015, ten years after *Brokeback Mountain*.</span>

-Directed by Roland Emmerich, the movie did what every historical movie has done and whitewashed the story.
-It wasn't drag queens, gay, and transgender people of color who started the fight for gay rights, it was a pretty blonde boy from Kansas!
+<span visual="stonewall" on="?" off="?">Directed by Roland Emmerich, the movie did what every historical movie has done and whitewashed the story.
+It wasn't drag queens, gay, and transgender people of color who started the fight for gay rights,</span> it was a pretty blonde boy from Kansas!
 Or Nebraska...!
 One of the flat states!

 </james>
 <from></from>